 - The pre-contract information does not say that the contract will automatically renew unless cancelled.

-- No reminder is sent to advise that the contract is due to automatically renew unless cancelled by the consumer or the reminder does not explain the steps to be taken to cancel the subscription.
+- No reminder is sent to advise that the contract is due to renew unless cancelled by the consumer automatically, or the reminder does not explain the steps to be taken to cancel the subscription.

 Acceptable terms in subscription contracts

-Choice on contract entry
+Choice of contract entry

-- a fixed term contract, or
+- A fixed-term contract, or

-- a contract with automatic renewal.
+- A contract with automatic renewal.

 Pre-contract information